 Successors picked up on the Marble Hornets trend by improving upon its shortcomings, adding their own creative flair, and expanding the ARG interactivity element.
 For a more detailed breakdown of Marble Hornets and other creepypasta/internet horror creations, check out Night Mind and his analyses.

-While Marble Hornets was largely inspired by the ARG marketing trend, it brought the practice into the digital sphere as a way to improve one’s ability to tell a story.
-Nowadays, the ARG/creepypasta genre has lost much of its vibrancy and attention of internet dwellers, though its creators are still passionate about their niche.
+While Marble Hornets was largely inspired by the ARG marketing trend, it brought the practice into the realm of entertainment as a way to improve one’s storytelling ability.
+In more recent times, the ARG/creepypasta genre has lost much of its vibrancy and attention of internet dwellers, though its creators are still passionate about their niche.
 Even though the genre has fallen in popularity, in some sense, everyone involved contributed to a small piece of internet history.

 QAnon is one of the weirder conspiracy theories out there.
 It seemingly came out of nowhere in late-2017 after Trump took office and acts as a sort of alternate layer of defense for the president.